-Speed Index is one of six metrics tracked in the performance section of the Lighthouse report.
-Each of these metrics captures some aspect of page load speed.
-The Lighthouse reports displays the Speed Index time period in seconds:
+Speed Index is one of six metrics tracked in the Performance section of the Lighthouse report.
+Each metric captures some aspect of page load speed.

 How Lighthouse determines your Speed Index score

-This table helps explain how to interpret your Speed Index score:
+This table shows how to interpret your Speed Index score:

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.